GPUOpen-Tools/radeon_gpu_profiler/docs/source/EventTiming.rst

 The fixed function work shown is the primitive assembly and scan conversion of the vertices shaded by the vertex shader.

-Starting with RGP 1.2 users may also obtain information about an event's parent command buffer.
-When right-clicking on an event, users are presented with a context menu containing an option to find its parent command buffer.
-This will trigger RGP to navigate to the Frame Summary and focus on said parent command buffer.
+Users may also obtain information about an event's parent command buffer by right-clicking on an event.
+This will bring up a context menu which contains a menu item to find the event's parent command buffer.
+Selecting this menu item will navigate to the Frame Summary and set focus on the selected event's parent command buffer.
 Once here, users can obtain valuable system-level insight about the surrounding context for the event in question.

-Compute dispatches for both graphics APIs and OpenCL have a simpler structure A sample compute event is shown below.
+Compute dispatches for both graphics APIs and OpenCL have a simpler structure.
+A sample compute event is shown below.

 .. image:: media_rgp/RGP_Compute_Event.png

 In a compute event, only compute shader waves are launched.
 Also, compute dispatches do not have any fixed function work after the shader work is finished.